 Send an email to ask to be added to the “Garlic Lovers” email list.
 You will be first to know when the garlic scapes are up in June, when the freshly harvested garlic is ready, and when the cured garlic if available for sale.

-After 10 years of trialing dozens of varieties, I have settled on the ones that do best on my little farm:
+After more than 10 years of trialing dozens of varieties, I have settled on the ones that do best on my little farm:

-German white – porcelain variety with classic garlic flavor, mild but full bodied, and easy to peel (best for bulk garlic projects like drying and pesto).
+German white – a porcelain variety with classic garlic flavor, mild but full bodied, and easy to peel (best for bulk garlic projects like drying and pesto).

 Brown Tempest – a purple stripe variety with purple-brown skin, easy to peel, medium spice, and great roaster.